corda/corda-training-template/training-kotlin/README.md

 * Terminal: Navigate to the root project folder and run `./gradlew kotlin-source:deployNodes`, followed by `./kotlin-source/build/node/runnodes`
 * IntelliJ: With the project open, select `Kotlin - Node driver` from the dropdown run configuration menu, and click the green play button.

-### Java
-* Terminal: Navigate to the root project folder and run `./gradlew java-source:deployNodes`, followed by `./java-source/build/node/runnodes`
-* IntelliJ: With the project open, select `Java - NodeDriver` from the dropdown run configuration menu, and click the green play button.

 ### Interacting with the CorDapp